Large site logo

 • Arbitrary restrictions on food and medical supplies bring the risk of famine and foster the spread of disease.

-• They lie about conditions in Gaza — as with the "Hamas tunnel" that was really a hospital cistern.
+• They lie about their findings in Gaza — as with the "Hamas tunnel" that was really a hospital cistern.

 • Faced with evidence of a serious mistake, they promise a thorough investigation — after the war.

-• They try to equate international criticism with demands to stop fighting Hamas.
+• They try to equate international criticism with demands to stop fighting Hamas, or with antisemitism.

 • Privately (and now publicly) they defy the wishes of their primary ally, the United States.